Zedace (Captopril)

 What Is Zedace Used For?

 Zedace contains captopril, which belongs to a group of medicines called ACE inhibitors.
-These medicines work to lower your blood pressure to normal levels if it is too high.
+These medications work by lowering your blood pressure to normal levels if it's too high.

 Primary Uses

-Zedace is used for treating high blood pressure (hypertension), certain heart conditions, and certain kidney conditions associated with diabetes.
-These are long-term (chronic) diseases, so it’s important to continue taking Zedace every day.
+Zedace is used to treat high blood pressure (hypertension), certain heart conditions, and certain kidney conditions associated with diabetes.
+These are long-term chronic diseases, so it's important to continue taking Zedace every day as prescribed.

 How It Works

 ACE inhibitors work to lower your blood pressure to normal levels if it is too high.
-Zedace also helps your heart or kidneys work better.
+Zedace also helps your heart or kidneys work better by reducing the strain on these organs.

 Good to know: There is no evidence that Zedace is addictive or habit forming.